Overview

 Webinar engagement by numbers

-Average engagement across all webinars saw a slight increase in 2025.
-As a well-established format, the 18% rise indicates audiences’ continued preference for the interactivity that webinars offer.
+Average engagement across all webinars increased slightly in 2025.
+As a well-established format, webinars’ 18% rise indicates audiences’ continued preference for the interactivity they offer.
+Among the engagement options available to audiences, poll responses generated the most interaction, averaging 150 per webinar.
+Other engagement trends (average per webinar) include:

 On-demand webinars saw a higher increase in overall engagement than live formats.
-The engagement rate increased 7% YOY, which means engagement is rising faster than the shift towards on-demand viewing.
+The engagement rate increased by 7% YOY, indicating engagement is rising faster than the shift towards on-demand viewing.

-This highlights the importance of treating on-demand webinars as the same rich opportunities for interaction that live webinars are.
+This highlights the importance of treating on-demand webinars as rich opportunities for interaction, just like live webinars.
 Incorporating engagement features such as polls, surveys, and content suggestions will provide a continual source of first-party data that enhances audience insights.

 Personalization Correlates with Significantly Improved Performance

-Personalization is everything in modern digital marketing, as audiences look for experiences that are tailored to their needs and preferences.
-This is as true for webinars as any medium, with our data showing that performance from personalized digital experiences can rise by up to 4X YOY.
+Personalization is a core strategy in modern digital marketing that seeks to connect brands with personas more directly and effectively.
+This push towards personalization includes webinars, with data showing that performance from personalized digital experiences can rise by up to 4X YOY.

 Improvements in performance can be seen throughout the funnel when personalization is used effectively.
-The average number of CTA clicks from personalized landing pages increased by 49% in 2025, while the same period saw a 25% increase in resource downloads, and 95% on-demand webinar views per hub.
+The average number of CTA clicks from personalized landing pages increased by 49% in 2025, while the same period saw a 25% increase in resource downloads and a 95% increase in on-demand webinar views per hub.

 Businesses using personalization see stronger performance